Overview and Route Information

 The last 0.4 mi to the summit block hurts.
 Elevation gain is about 600', not the worst ever in that distance, but it is up loose scree and is painful after all the exertion of the approach.

 The summit block itself is easier to climb than it looks from a distance.
 It's Class 3 scrambling, and exposure is not an issue.
 Turiano warns about the "colossal" exposure on the east and west faces, but that is not a factor when scrambling to the summit, and the rock is pretty good for the Absarokas.
-He says that "an ascent of Dead Indian should not be taken lightly" and implies that is due to the exposure and the loose rock; I would caution not to take it lightly because of the difficult approach and the several miles of exposure to storms that the route entails.
+He says that "an ascent of Dead Indian should not be taken lightly" and implies that is due to the exposure and the loose rock; I would caution not to take it lightly because of the difficult approach, the distance from help, and the several miles of exposure to storms that the route entails.

 At the summit are a broken benchmark and a register tube; perhaps I need to use steroids or learn how to unscrew a register tube, but I could not open the tube when I was there!